xabarass/scion-deploy/preseed/README.md

     for root.
   - NOTE: If you provide none of these, you will not be able to log into the installed machine!
-- (Optional) Edit the config file (`xenial.cfg` etc) and change the `d-i mirror/http/hostname` entry  to use your local Ubuntu mirror.
+- (Optional) Edit the config file (`xenial.cfg`) and change the `d-i mirror/http/hostname` entry  to use your local Ubuntu mirror.
 - Run the build script in the `preseed/` directory:

   `./mkmini.sh`

-  By default, the script will build an ISO based on Ubuntu 16.04 (Xenial Xerus), but you can specify another Ubuntu codename as the first argument:

-  `./mkmini.sh trusty`

-  Note that you will have to have the corresponding config file.

   If you want to create an image that is suitable for installation on serial-port-only machines, use:

-  `./mkmini.sh xenial serial`
+  `./mkmini.sh serial`

-  For this mode, the codename is required.
-- This will generate `build/scion-codename.iso` or
+- This will generate `build/scion-xenial.iso` or
-  `build/scion-codename-serial.iso`.
+  `build/scion-xenial-serial.iso`.
 This image can be burnt to a CD, or directly dd'd onto a usb drive:

   `sudo dd if=build/scion-xenial.iso of=/dev/sde bs=16M conv=nocreat`
   (this example assumes the usb drive is at `/dev/sde`).
-- The installer will automatically boot after 15s (configurable via `timeout` in `txt.cfg`), and will pause at the end for the install media to be removed.
+- The installer will pause at the end for the install media to be removed.
+You can also examine the installed OS (mounted at `/target`) at this point.
 - If you want to test the installer inside VirtualBox, you can create a vbox image with this command: